P-Chlorocresol: Toxicity

-p-Chlorocresol has low to moderate acute oral toxicity in rats and mice, with a median lethal dose (LD50) of 1830mg/kg in male Wistar rats.
+p-Chlorocresol has low to moderate acute oral toxicity in rats and mice, with a median lethal dose (LD50) of 1830 mg/kg in male Wistar rats.
 It has also been shown to be corrosive to the skin of New Zealand White rabbits when applied dermally, and an irritant to rabbit eyes.
 Similar reactions have been recorded in Pirbright White guinea pigs.
 However, p-Chlorocresol has also been used as a disinfectant to reduce the infectivity levels of hamsters infected with scrapies, showing its effectiveness as an antiseptic even in animals.

 A Committee for Veterinary Medicinal Products found p-Chlorocresol to be rapidly metabolized and excreted with no potential to accumulate in tissues and of low toxicity.
 In rats, up to 95% of the p-Chlorocresol was excreted via the urine and 0.4% in the faeces within 24 hours.